AZORES – The Trip

 Drive West to Sete Cidades.

-It is an easy walk around the shores of the two lakes, or along the top rim of the volcano.
-Village has cafés, tea shops, bars and restaurants.
+It is an easy walk around the shores of the two lakes or along the top rim of the volcano.
+The village has cafés, tea shops, bars and restaurants.

 Miradouro da Boca do Inferno (Boca do Inferno Viewpoint).
-Spectacular wider view of entire crater.
+Spectacular wider view of the entire crater.

 Sete Cidades – huge caldera with two glittering twin green and blue lakes.
 There are plenty of walking trails to hike around it – Vista do Rei on the crater rim is one of the best if you’re after views of the lake.